PaddlePaddle/Paddle/doc/optimization/gpu_profiling.rst

 ======================
 Since training deep neural network typically take a very long time to get over, performance is gradually becoming the most important thing in deep learning field.
 The first step to improve performance is to understand what parts are slow.
-No point in improving performance of a region which doesn’t take much time!
+There is no point in improving performance of a region which doesn’t take much time!

 How to do profiling?